hashicorp/vault/website/source/docs/guides/upgrading/index.html.md

 particular setup since HA setups can differ on whether a load balancer is in use, what addresses clients are being given to connect to Vault (standby + leader, leader-only, or discovered via service discovery), etc.

+Whatever method you use, you should ensure that you never fail over from a newer version of Vault to an older version.
+Our suggested procedure is designed to prevent this.

 Please note that Vault does not support true zero-downtime upgrades, but with proper upgrade procedure the downtime should be very short (a few hundred